Scottish National League (rugby league): 2025 season

 In the 2025 season, newly formed West End Warriors joined the league to make up a four-team competition with Edinburgh Eagles, Forth Valley Vikings and Glasgow Rugby League.
 The Warriors finished top of the table and in the final they defeated Edinburgh Eagles 34–30 in golden point extra time.

+2026 season

+For the 2026 season, Scotland Rugby League announced that the competition would be expanded to six teams with the addition of Tayside Silverbacks and Borders Barbarians to the league.